Presented at 8:00am in Plaza Court 1 on Wednesday, November 17, 2021.#34002

 - Using campus accessibility champions to develop a support system first made an official policy possible.

-Institutional/Campus Change, Legal, Procurement, Uncategorized, Web/Media Access
+Legal, Procurement, Uncategorized, Web/Media Access

 As Director of Assistive Technology and Assistant Director of AccessibleNU, Jim assists students with determining, using, and troubleshooting assistive technology (AT) solutions for reading, writing, computer access, note taking, organization, and other academic needs.
 He enjoys keeping up to date on the latest AT tools and figuring out how to best implement them in education settings.
 Jim has also played a key role in Northwestern's digital accessibility initiative, developing the digital accessibility liaisons program and helping develop Northwestern's digital accessibility policy.
 Prior to Northwestern, Jim was the Associate Director of the Iowa Center for Assistive Technology Education and Research (ICATER) at the University of Iowa where he taught classes on AT and worked to prepare teacher education students to work with AT in their classrooms.